What is Access Gap Cover?

 ^ Two month waiting periods apply for most other items or services.
 Cover for an accident is immediate provided it is not recoverable from another source such as Workers Compensation, third party or other liability provision.
 Sporting accidents sustained by sportspeople in activities relating to their fulltime employment as a sporting professional, including training and competition have a two month waiting period.

 If you're on one of our lower or medium levels of cover, you can choose to upgrade at any time by contacting us on 1800 623 893.

 Upgrading could include:

-- Increasing the level of cover - for example, going from Intermediate to Top Hospital
+- Increasing the level of cover - for example, going from Intermediate to Value Plus Hospital

 If you're upgrading, you may need to serve waiting periods on the upgraded portion of your cover.
 While you're waiting, we'll still honour the benefits of your previous cover.
 Conditions also apply to hospitalisation if you're changing your excess.